 Since 1998, Network for Animals, in partnership with local animal protection organizations, has led the fight to end the brutal illegal dog meat trade in the Philippines.
-Every year, thousands of dogs, many of them stolen pets, are slaughtered in barbaric conditions; a large percentage die while being transported.
+Every year, dogs – many of them stolen pets – are slaughtered in barbaric conditions; a large percentage die while being transported.
 Those who survive the journey are killed in makeshift slaughterhouses.
 Despite hard-fought-for legislation, the industry continues to exist because laws are not actively enforced by local police.

-In the illegal, makeshift slaughterhouses, dogs are usually slaughtered by having their throats cut, but are also sometimes scalded and clubbed to death.
-The fur is often singed off with a blowtorch, to create a charred appearance, which is popular with customers.
+In the illegal, makeshift slaughterhouses, dogs are usually slaughtered by having their throats cut but are also sometimes scalded and clubbed to death.
+The fur is often burnt off with a blowtorch, to create a charred appearance which is popular with customers.
 As you will imagine, veterinary observers report extreme levels of suffering and anxiety among the dogs.

-Our team operate a network of informants across the Philippines, monitor suspected slaughtering locations and smuggling vehicles, and organize raids to tackle the traders.
+Our team operates a network of informants across the Philippines, monitoring suspected slaughtering locations and smuggling vehicles, and organizing raids to tackle the traders.
 Persuading local police, meat inspection services and veterinarians to take part is time consuming, expensive and difficult.
-Raids are dangerous, and guns have been discovered in raided compounds as recently as 2016.
+Raids are dangerous, and guns have been discovered in raided compounds.
 One of our workers was kidnapped and held hostage by dog meat traders.
-But, these are risks that have to be taken because only our continued action against the dog meat trade will bring the brutality to an end.
+These are risks that have to be taken because only our continued action against the dog meat trade will bring the brutality to an end.

 Help for the poor dogs of Hangberg

 Hangberg is a South African slum near Cape Town, where 28,000 people live in grinding poverty and squalor.
 Riots and lawlessness are commonplace.
-The area is a base for cruel gangsters who are involved in illegal dogfighting.
+The area is a base for gangsters involved in illegal dogfighting.

 Gangsters see dogs as expendable commodities to be exploited for profit.
 These horrible people torture dogs, starve them, lock them in small cages for months at a time, before throwing them into a pit to be torn to death by dogs trained to do just that.

-Shaygam can’t fight the gangsters alone, so he teaches people kindness to animals and uses funds we provide to patrol and protect the area’s animals, providing food, love and care.
-He rescues dogs whenever he can.
+Shaygam can’t fight the gangsters alone so he recruited ‘Shaygam’s Crew’, a team of local youngsters to teach people kindness to animals and to patrol and protect the area’s animals.

 Shaygam has a healing gift.
 He can heal dogs that vets would deem lost causes, almost miraculously turning them into well-adjusted happy dogs.

 Turkey is the scene of an appalling animal welfare scandal.
-In a 50-square kilometer area around Tavşanli, and Tepecik in south eastern Turkey, there are thousands of abandoned or wild dogs who exist by foraging on the diseased carcasses of chickens, dumped by egg-factories in the area.
+In a 20-square mile (50-square kilometer) area around Tavşanli, and Tepecik in south eastern Turkey, there are thousands of abandoned or wild dogs who exist by foraging on the diseased carcasses of chickens, dumped by egg-factories in the area.